Jahfry/KnightHyde/2-UI.md

    If you need the lower level materials, you can increase the passive mine generation by *clearing out your Inbox multiple times per day*.

-   **It's not worth it to try and collect from mines on the world map, just use your Inbox**
+   **It's not worth it to try and collect from mines on the world map, just use your Inbox.**

+   ...

 3. **Ads**

    There are 2 types of Advertisement rewards, and they're purely optional: